Main illustration: Adam Avery

-- “Crazy 8s” is a helpful technique for groups that might feel stuck or intimidated by sketching ideas.
+- “Crazy 8s” is a helpful technique for smaller groups that might feel stuck or intimidated by sketching ideas.
 Have everyone fold a sheet of paper in half, and in half again, until you have 8 sections.
 Encourage folks to draw one idea in each box and try to fill all 8 before time runs out.
 I’ve found that having a tangible numerical goal to shoot for can help push some people to think of more ideas.

 Sharing ideas productively